Site icon BIG

 Easy Culinary Herbs:

-Tip: Group herbs by water needs—Mediterranean herbs (thyme, oregano, rosemary) prefer drier soil, while basil and parsley need more moisture.
+Tip: Group herbs by water needs.
+Mediterranean herbs (thyme, oregano, and rosemary) prefer drier soil, while basil and parsley need more moisture.

 Best Flowers for Raised Beds